Devotio Moderna: 1300s

-Among male followers, the movement was given impetus after Groote's death in 1384 by Florens Radewyns (who had become a priest based on Groote's advice).
-He gathered like-minded laity and clergy into houses of communal living, eventually known as the Brethren of the Common Life, which numbered 41 by the early 16th century.
+Among male followers, the movement was given impetus after Groote's death in 1384 by Florens Radewyns, who had become a priest based on Groote's advice.
+He gathered likeminded laity and clergy into houses of communal living, eventually known as the Brethren of the Common Life, which numbered 41 by the early 16th century.
 The majority of members in these communities were priests or candidates for the priesthood (clerics); the few lay brothers, the familiares, usually carried out the menial tasks of cooking, cleaning and tailoring.
-These communities did not take vows, but led an austere life of penance, prayer, spiritual reading and work, most often the copying of manuscripts.
+The communities did not take vows but led an austere life of penance, prayer, spiritual reading and work, most often the copying of manuscripts.
 In addition, the Brethren provided pastoral care and spiritual counsel to the sister houses, and at least some of the Brethren engaged in preaching.

 Groote's message of reform had also been aimed at clerics and priests, some of whom had joined the Brethren.
-In addition, though, under the leadership of Radewyns, in 1387 some members of the Deventer house set up a new community at Windesheim, near Zwolle, and adopted the habit and rule of St Augustine.
+In addition, under the leadership of Radewyns, some members in 1387 of the Deventer house nevewrtheless set up a new community at Windesheim, near Zwolle, and adopted the habit and rule of Saint Augustine.
 Although living a cloistered life under vows, the new community kept many of the practices and spiritual values of the teaching of Groote and Radewyns.

+1400s

 From 1395, a monastic union was set up around Windesheim; this new confederation grew quickly, and was joined both by older Augustinian communities (including, famously, Groenendaal in 1413), as well as new foundations, and sometimes the conversion of some of the houses of Brothers to this new form of religious life.
 By the end of the 15th century, there were almost 100 houses (84 of them male) in the Chapter of Windesheim.

-The movement faced opposition from clergy and laity at times, both during its early years under Groote's leadership and under Radewyns' later expansion.
-Much of this suspicion was similar to that directed at other new forms of religious devotion developed in the period, such as beguine and beghard movements.
-Also, the strong resemblance to the monastic life of the daily routine among the Brethren provoked accusations from the mendicant orders that the Brethren and Sisters of the Common Life were starting a new mendicant order, in violation of the Fourth Lateran Council's prohibition of new orders in 1215, and without taking vows.
+The movement faced opposition from clergy and laity at times both during its early years under Groote's leadership and under Radewyns' later expansion.
+Much of the suspicion was similar to that directed at other new forms of religious devotion developed in the period, such as beguine and beghard movements.

+Also, the strong resemblance to the monastic life of the daily routine among the Brethren provoked accusations from the mendicant orders that the Brethren and Sisters of the Common Life were starting a new mendicant order, in violation of the Fourth Lateran Council's prohibition of new orders in 1215, without taking vows.
 The simplicity and devotion of the Devotio Moderna, though, seems to have lessened the force of many of these criticisms.

-It was especially prominent in cities in the Low Countries during the 14th and 15th centuries.
-Alongside its immediate impact, however, it was the writings of authors associated with the movement (who were most commonly based in the monasteries associated with Windesheim), that gave the Devotio Moderna its wider European influence at the time, and its great subsequent influence.
+The movement was especially prominent in cities in the Low Countries during the 14th and the 15th centuries.
+Alongside its immediate impact, however, it was the writings of authors associated with the movement, who were most commonly based in the monasteries associated with Windesheim, which gave Devotio Moderna its wider European influence at the time, and its great subsequent influence.